 Due to the fact that this document is going to reflect your very personal wishes, concerns, and values, it is not a good idea to use templates or other standard forms.
 Instead, creating a personalized Health Care Power of Attorney and Living Will that are as unique as you are will help avoid any problems in the future.
-To have yours created or updated, please contact us to make an appointment.

 A Durable Power of Attorney is a legal document in which you give another person the authority to act on your behalf with regard to financial and personal business matters.
 The designated individual is referred to as the ‘agent’ or ‘attorney-in-fact,’ and will have the legal authority to act and sign documents on your behalf.